 - City as listed in your address of record with ORS.

 When will I receive my refund?

-ORS provided information to the individual reporting units on January 9 and will be returning the funds to them on January 22.
+ORS provided information to employers on January 9 and returned the funds to those employers on January 22.
 This does not mean that the school districts will disburse those funds on that date.
 They have important responsibilities for the recording and tax reporting of these refunds.
-Generally, you might expect your refund to come to you 60-90 days after the school receives the funds.
+Generally, you might expect your refund to come to you 60-90 days after January 22.
 There are several districts that have closed or dissolved since 2010.
 The return of those contributions may be later because a different methodology will be used to transfer those contributions.

 What information about me did ORS provide to my employer about this refund?

 On January 9, 2018, your employer received a data file from ORS through a secure channel used for regular payroll processing.
 The file provides the following information for each employee reported during the refund period (July 2010 – September 2012):